Pages

 Hand Immobilization Attack

 Hand immobilization attacks involve clearing or pinning an opponent's arm in order to open a line to strike them.
 This is often referred to as trapping hands.
-Additionally, hand immobilization attacks generally refer to techniques performed at medium range (not close range).
-This clarification distinguishes HIA from standing grappling techniques performed at close range.

 That being said, there are clear examples of HIA performed successfully in combat sports.
 In this section I highlight some of those techniques.